CodeSmile-0000011110110111/GMesh/README.md

 GMesh is developed to support "Mesh Graph", a node-based procedural geometry generator for Unity.

-Note: switch to "develop" branch to see latest work in progress.

 Simple code example:
 ```
 var gmesh = new GMesh();